radiomix/zipkin-infrastructure/README.md

 ### Directory structure

- * Directory [base](https://github.com/elemica/zipkin-infrastructure/tree/master/base) generates a docker container for
+ * Directory [base](https://github.com/elemica/zipkin-infrastructure/tree/master/base) generates a docker container with scala and zipkin installed
- * Directory [cassandra](https://github.com/elemica/zipkin-infrastructure/tree/master/cassandra) generates a docker container for
+ * Directory [cassandra](https://github.com/elemica/zipkin-infrastructure/tree/master/cassandra) generates a docker container with cassandra installed
- * Directory [collector](https://github.com/elemica/zipkin-infrastructure/tree/master/collector) generates a docker container for
+ * Directory [collector](https://github.com/elemica/zipkin-infrastructure/tree/master/collector) generates a docker container zipkin collector installed
- * Directory [query](https://github.com/elemica/zipkin-infrastructure/tree/master/query) generates a docker container for
+ * Directory [query](https://github.com/elemica/zipkin-infrastructure/tree/master/query) generates a docker container with zipkin query installed
- * Directory [web](https://github.com/elemica/zipkin-infrastructure/tree/master/web) generates a docker container for
+ * Directory [web](https://github.com/elemica/zipkin-infrastructure/tree/master/web) generates a docker container with zipkin web
- * Directory [script](https://github.com/elemica/zipkin-infrastructure/tree/master/script) generates a docker container for
+ * Directory [script](https://github.com/elemica/zipkin-infrastructure/tree/master/script) contains utilites to manage (build, push, pull, start, deploy ) the zipkin container.

+### Zipkin Port Structure
+As we store the tracing data in a cassandra DB, we first of all start this container naming it `zipkin-cassandra` as defined by `NAME_PRFIX` in [config.sh](https://github.com/elemica/zipkin-infrastructure/blob/master/script/config.sh) and link  `zipkin-collector`, `zipkin-query` and `zipkin-web` to it.
+All ports we use are defined in  [config.sh](https://github.com/elemica/zipkin-infrastructure/blob/master/script/config.sh).
+ * `COLLECTOR_PORT="9410"` exposed by container `zipkin-collector` and linked internally to talk to `zipkin-cassandra`
+ * `COLLECTOR_MGT_PORT="9900"` exposed by container `zipkin-collector` and linked internally to talk to `zipkin-cassandra`
+ * `QUERY_PORT="9411` exposed by container `zipkin-query` and linked internally to talk to `zipkin-cassandra`
+ * `WEB_PORT="8080"` exposed by container `zipkin-web` to be accessed by a browser to surf the zipkin web UI.

+######TODO
+ * Check for container link between web and query?
+ * On wich port does fb-scribe (or akka) trace to collector?
+ * Configure linking between fb-scribe (or akka) and collector running on different docker hosts.

 #### Notes